 Food is one of the best ways we have to direct the health, behavior and moods of our young children.
 Accordingly, the Garland School serves healthy, organic snacks and lunch each day, as healthy food is part of the curriculum itself.
 Lunch and Snack are shared at our table with a blessing and good table manners.
-A sample of the weekly menu can be viewed in the classroom.
-Please notify your child's teacher as soon as possible of any food allergies.
+A sample of the weekly menu is posted on the bulletin board Please notify your child's teacher as soon as possible of any food allergies.